KATC (TV): History

 ML Media Partners put KATC up for sale in January 1995 as the company sought to divest itself of nearly all its television station properties.
 Cordillera Communications, a subsidiary of the Evening Post Publishing Company, acquired the station from ML, citing its then-recent improvements in local news ratings.

 In 2007, KATC built its high-power digital transmission facility; previously, it had broadcast a low-power signal serving the immediate Lafayette area.
 KATC opted not to use its existing tower located near Kaplan, Louisiana, because of its proximity to the Gulf Coast, hurricane risk, and higher insurance premiums south of Interstate 10.
 Instead, the station constructed a new, 1800 ft mast capable of providing high-power service to the Lafayette and Lake Charles area.
 At the time, KATC was the closest ABC affiliate to Lake Charles; in 2017, a subchannel of KVHP became that market's ABC affiliate.
 The original tower remained standing and in use by KAJN-FM and Louisiana Public Broadcasting until 2018, when an airplane crashed into it, killing the pilot.
 A subchannel of KATC served as Lafayette's affiliate of The CW beginning in June 2010.

 Cordillera announced on October 29, 2018, that it would sell most of its stations, including KATC, to the E. W. Scripps Company.
 The sale was completed on May 1, 2019.
 The CW—by this time majority-owned by Nexstar Media Group, owner of KLFY-TV—dropped its remaining affiliations with Scripps in 2024, and the network moved to a subchannel of KLFY.

 On July 7, 2025, it was announced that, as part of an exchange of several stations between Scripps and Gray Media, KATC would be traded to Gray, giving that company a presence in every media market in Louisiana.
 The following month, Gray announced its intent to purchase KADN-TV and KLAF-LD from Allen Media Group, which would bring the ABC, NBC, and Fox affiliations in the region under common ownership.
+The FCC approved the multi-market Gray–Scripps exchange on April 28, 2026; the KADN/KLAF purchase was completed on May 1.